SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

                         information about the entity you are
                         looking at.
+/sponge heap            Dumps the JVM heap.                        sponge.command.heap /sponge metrics         Gets or sets whether metric (also known    sponge.command.metrics
+                        as server stats) collection is enabled
+                        for a given plugin.
-/sponge heap            Dumps the JVM heap.                        sponge.command.heap /sponge mods            Lists currently installed forge mods.      sponge.command.mods
+/sponge mods            Lists currently installed forge mods.      sponge.command.mods
                         (SpongeForge only)
 /sponge plugins         Lists currently installed Sponge plugins.  sponge.command.plugins